modio/modio-docs/public/en-us/platforms/switch.md

 ![Screenshot of the contact form used for NDA verification via the Nintendo Dev Portal](images/console-support/nintendo_verification.png)

-Once verified, notify your mod.io contact and we will provide access to the Nintendo Switch support module for your integration solution.
+Once verified, your mod.io contact will provide access to the Nintendo Switch support module for your integration solution.
 Alternatively, contact us directly at developers@mod.io.

 ## Moderation